barefootcoder/perrin-bday-campaign/character-creation.md

 ## Character Creation

 In general, you'll want to create a fun character who's handy in combat, but also pretty good at investigating things.
-You don't want to spend too much time on it—this is a one-shot, after all!—but definitely try to put a little bit of personality into it.
+You don't want to spend too much time on it&#65279;—this is a one-shot, after all!&#65279;—but definitely try to put a little bit of personality into it.
 Specific guidelines for the particular aspects of character building are outlined below.

 ### Ancestry